 The EastBanc Technologies approach begins with determining how relevant your research or collaborative efforts with API vendors is to your overall API strategy.
 Every piece of research you do or advice you receive will always make a case or offer an argument for a particular APIM solution, it’s down to you to determine if this makes sense in the context of your needs.
 To do this, we suggest the following three-step approach:

-1. Specify the forces that will define technical and non-technical requirements of the solution.
 These forces will typically fall into three buckets: business drivers, internal expertise, and technical capabilities.
 Below is an example of how these unique requirements – business, internal expertise, and technical – come together to define the appropriate APIM solution based on your API strategy and the key boxes it must check.

-2. Mind-map your line of reasoning, so you can see how the chains of argument fit together.
 The mapping allows you consolidate your unique factors for decision-making, as well as to validate with other stakeholders the completeness of the requirements.

 Below is a sample mind-map for an APIM platform selection based on three major requirements: Gov Cloud, API streaming, and ESB middleware.

 Next, assemble your vendor shortlist and discuss.
 This is where analyst reports (like Gartner’s Magic Quadrant for Full Life Cycle API Management) play a vital role in helping you understand player’s strengths and weaknesses.
 (If you don’t have membership, visit the “Resources” section of a vendor website.
 They’ll be happy to brag about their position and are likely to have free re-prints).

 Now compare your vendor research with your unique criteria and weighting.
 Below is a useful matrix from Forrester Wave that can help with this stage.
 This analysis takes time but it’s guaranteed to ensure that you arrive at the right solution for your needs before you commit to one, not as an afterthought when the platform fails to deliver value.